-Dr. Elizabeth Yerkes is a specialist in pediatric urology.
-She works in Chicago, IL, Wilmette, IL, and Gurnee, IL.
-Clinical interests for Dr. Yerkes include neurogenic bladder and urodynamics (bladder function test).
-She honors Blue Cross Blue Shield HMO, United Healthcare Plans, United Healthcare HMO, and more.
-She attended medical school at Vanderbilt University School of Medicine.
-Her medical residency was performed at Vanderbilt University Medical Center.
-Her hospital/clinic affiliations include Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern Memorial Hospital, and Northwestern University Feinberg School of Medicine.
-Dr. Yerkes is accepting new patients.
+Dr. Elizabeth Yerkes specializes in pediatric urology and practices in Chicago, IL, Wilmette, IL, and Gurnee, IL.
+Her areas of expertise include neurogenic bladder and urodynamics (bladder and urethra function test).
+Dr. Yerkes is an in-network provider for Blue Cross Blue Shield HMO, United Healthcare Plans, United Healthcare HMO, and more.
+Her education and training includes medical school at Vanderbilt University School of Medicine and residency at Vanderbilt University Medical Center.
+She is professionally affiliated with Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern Memorial Hospital, and Northwestern University Feinberg School of Medicine.
+Dr. Yerkes is open to new patients.

 Clinical interests: Urologic Disorders, Gynecological Problems, Genitourinary Reconstruction, Neurogenic Bladder, ...
 (Read more)

-Dr. Max Maizels is a pediatric surgery and urology (urinary tract disease) specialist.
-Dr. Maizels is rated 3.5 stars out of 5 by his patients.
-His professional affiliations include Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern Memorial Hospital, and Northwestern University Feinberg School of Medicine.
+Dr. Max Maizels works as a pediatric surgeon and urologist in Chicago, IL, Plainfield, IL, and Vernon Hills, IL.
+He has received a 3.5 out of 5 star rating by his patients.
+He is affiliated with Ann & Robert H. Lurie Children's Hospital of Chicago, Northwestern Memorial Hospital, and Northwestern University Feinberg School of Medicine.
 Blue Cross Blue Shield HMO, United Healthcare Plans, and United Healthcare HMO are among the insurance carriers that Dr. Maizels accepts.
-Dr. Maizels is a graduate of the University of California, Los Angeles (UCLA), David Geffen School of Medicine.
-For his residency, Dr. Maizels trained at Northwestern Memorial Hospital and Boston Medical Center.
-He has received the following distinction: Chicago Super Doctors.
+Dr. Maizels attended medical school at the University of California, Los Angeles (UCLA), David Geffen School of Medicine.
+For his professional training, Dr. Maizels completed residency programs at Northwestern Memorial Hospital and Boston Medical Center.
+He has received the distinction of Chicago Super Doctors.

 Clinical interests: Urinary Incontinence, Vesicoureteral Reflux, Urinary Tract Infection